 TCCDC believes that for those young people who participate and graduate from the program, life will be better due to the knowledge and practices they will acquire.
 Not only will students gain knowledge that will benefit them on a daily basis, but they will also build relationships that can stay with them for a lifetime.

 Forty-five high school seniors from the Santa Ana Unified School District will be selected to participate in the 2017-18 Banking on Our Youth Financial Literacy and Entrepreneurship Program this year.
-Applications for the new BOY class will be available in August 2017.
-Those selected will:

 - Make a one-year commitment to the program -This includes their attendance to the 2017 Fall Kickoff, six months of training and volunteering in the 2018 Fall Kickoff.